 Our yoga practice is here to serve our bodies and minds, not harm our joints and ligaments – so each time we get on the mat it’s important to have complete honesty with what we actually need in that very moment.
 On a physical and emotional level, we change all the time, so fixating upon one way of practising isn’t always going to work out.
 When we can get the ego-mind out of the way (you know, the one that tells us we should be able to do headstand, or we should be able to meditate without getting distracted….) this offers us a way to see past our conditioned, ever-changing and un-true ways of thinking, and uncover a more pure and beneficial way of practising and treating ourselves on all levels.

-One very simple way of observing truth in our practice is by paying closer attention to the breath.
-The breath is such an important factor in asana practice, but one of the most important aspects is that it tells us when to back off….
-If the breath is strained or shallow, it’s likely that the body isn’t happy with what it’s being asked to do - so even though it might hurt our ego a little bit, honesty requires listening to the breath in every moment and working with it.
+Pay closer attention to the breath, The breath is such an important factor in asana practice, but one of the most important aspects is that it tells us when to back off….
+If the breath is strained or shallow, it’s likely that the body isn’t happy with what it’s being asked to do – so even though it might hurt our ego a little bit, honesty requires listening to the breath in every moment and working with it.

 Take your time, to feel each movement your body creates, even if this means taking a longer rest in class, pressing pause on the youtube video you're following along to, heck, turning it off completely to get into your own flow.
 Notice the breath, then notice how you move, and cultivate that acceptance, to notice those areas that feel uncomfortable, and are you avoiding them?
 Maybe today, stay within them and feel each layer, maybe your next practice they will feel different.
 Learning how to feel, learning how to accept makes your practice so much more beautiful.
 You no longer need to be hard on yourself because you cant do something, you show up where you are and you love that place.
 Every time you practice, please remember, you're never taking a backwards step.